parttimenerd/sched-ext-kit-contest/README.md

 ![Scheduler Contest Logo](./img/sched_contest.png)

 Writing custom Linux schedulers is pretty easy using sched-ext.
 You can write your own tiny scheduler in a few lines of code using [C](https://mostlynerdless.de/blog/2024/10/25/a-minimal-scheduler-with-ebpf-sched_ext-and-c/), [Rust](https://github.com/sched-ext/scx), or even [Java](https://mostlynerdless.de/blog/2024/09/10/hello-ebpf-writing-a-linux-scheduler-in-java-with-ebpf-15/), see the [wiki](https://github.com/sched-ext/scx/wiki) for more.
-We're so confident in sched-ext that we're starting a Scheduler Contest for FOSDEM'25.
+We're so confident in sched-ext that we're starting a Scheduler Contest for the operation systems course at KIT.
 Think you can craft the ultimate scheduler?
 A scheduler that does something interesting, helpful, or fun?
 Join our sched-ext contest and show us what you've got, with the chance of winning hand-crafted sched-ext swag!

 ## How to participate:
 Submit your scheduler using sched-ext as a pull request to this repository, ensuring: